 Minority as well as women owned businesses in Wisconsin can get financing from a wide variety of free grant or loan programs.
 There are banks, credit unions, corporation, non-profits, and even government funds available each and every month.
 The goal is to help small businesses get the capital they need, with a focus on Black, women, and minority owned companies.
 Find a list of grants and loans below in Wisconsin that may be near you, including in Milwaukee, Madison, and other cities.

-The funds will be for women owned companies.
+The funds will be for women owned companies, Black, Indigenous, People of Color (BIPOC) businesses as well as MWBE companies.
 There are also loan and free grant programs for Black, Latino, or Asian owned companies as well as LGBTQ companies.
 The financial assistance, when combined with mentoring support, can help a business either start or grow.

 The list of funds below will be updated daily.
 It is the most recent list of loan as well as grant programs as they “open up” for minority as well as women owned companies.
 Note some funds focus on start-ups or micro-businesses as well.

 Free grants as well as loans in Wisconsin

 While there may be other sources of funds out there, the loans and free grants below are aimed at helping disadvantaged businesses.
 This may be a Black owned company or small women owned business.
 There are also funds for LGBTQ companies, Asians, Latino businesses, and other minority owned small to medium sized businesses.